 - Dehydration remains a top 10 cause of death in senior living communities

-When combining RTLS data with various sensors, wearables, other monitors, and sophisticated analytics, it plays a role in observing and recording the behavioral trends of residents.
+When combining real time locating system data with various sensors, wearables, RFID tags, other monitors, and sophisticated analytics, it plays a role in observing and recording the behavioral trends of residents.
 This includes a set of protocols established to track, document, and evaluate the activities of daily living of all residents in the community.
 Analyzing this location data, with the aid of artificial intelligence and machine learning, helps a community recognize patterns and anomalies; patterns that can’t be seen by the eyes alone.
 It creates a 360-degree ecosystem capable of predicting and signaling potential events before they escalate into something serious.

 Optimizing the 360-degree Ecosystem

-Combining RTLS and other sensors deliver staff insight about how residents engage with each other, how social they are, and what their regular activity is.
+Combining real time location systems and other sensors deliver staff insight about how residents engage with each other, how social they are, and what their regular activity is.
 Just like discreet monitors will record vitals, sensors can keep an eye on sleep patterns, alertness, and how well residents adhere to routine schedules.